soroush-khoshnoudi/Solidera/docs/rules.md

-# Auditify Rules
+# Solidera Rules

-Here is a list of the rules supported by Auditify.
-We are trying to increase the number of rules supported by the Auditify, so make sure your package is updated.
+Here is a list of the rules supported by Solidera.
+We are trying to increase the number of rules supported by the Solidera, so make sure your package is updated.

 ## Style Guide